 The social media platform was well-received and was rolled out to other American educational institutions, before becoming available to everyone.

-MVP sample number 6: Google Ads (FKA Google AdWords Express)
+Example of MVP #6: Google Ads (FKA Google AdWords Express)

 A ‘Wizard of Oz’ MVP looks fully functional and automated, but the reality is that someone is working behind the scenes to deliver results.
 It can be a good way to see if a feature is of interest to potential customers.